 - completely free hotel nights (no taxes to pay)

 - completely (or almost) free flights (taxes/surcharges to pay, but not always)

 Which one should you choose?
-Well that really depends on what type of traveler you are.
-We will be posting an article to help you plan your Travel Hacking strategy based on your travel goals soon.
+Well, that really depends on what type of traveler you are.
+We will be posting an article to help you plan your travel rewards strategy based on your travel goals soon.